Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/04-Databases/README.md

 1. Use the `find`, `findOne`, etc. functions to query Mongoose objects.
 1. Practice writing routes to return database objects.

-## Activity: Tutorial Time (50 Minutes)

-Use this time to get caught up on the Reddit.js tutorial (or keep going, if you have already finished Part 3).
-Your instructor will come around to assist!

-In the last 20 minutes, go over the tutorial Parts 1-3 as a class and discuss.

 ## Databases using Mongoose (20 Minutes)

 In this class, we will be using [Mongoose](https://mongoosejs.com/docs/models.html) models to represent our data.